Review of Wailea Beach Villas for families, Maui:

 Here are some extra details I think may help you in your travel planning.

-More friendly tips: If you’ll be renting snorkel gear for more than 24 hours and less than a week, check in with Snorkel Bob’s Wailea location, just a few minute’s drive from here.
-Also, the Shops at Wailea, just a short stroll away from the Penthouses, features a weekly free performance such as hula dancing and slack key concerts, which are early enough in the evenings to enjoy with small keiki in tow.
+If want snorkel gear for more than 24 hours and less than a week, check in with Snorkel Bob’s Wailea location, just a few minute’s drive from here.
+Also, the Shops at Wailea, just a short stroll away from the Penthouses, features a weekly free performance such as hula dancing and slack key concerts.
+Performances are early enough in the evenings to enjoy with small keiki in tow.
 Check with the concierge or ask at the shops when the next performance will be.

 Shelly Rivoli, author of the award-winning Travels with Baby guidebooks